 DJ Recommendation Engine

-Update: At the end of 2024, Spotify suddenly revoked access for many of their API endpoints (much to the frustration of the developer community).
-Endpoints like GET /audio-features/{id} which were heavily leveraged in this application are now completely inaccessible.
-I have pivoted to a (similarly effective) solution utilizing music metadata from AcousticBrainz and MusicBrainz.
+No worries at all!
+I have pivoted to a (similarly effective) solution that combines open-source music metadata from AcousticBrainz and MusicBrainz with Spotify’s API for track searches, popularity metrics, and artists’ top songs.
 I have also significantly improved the UI/UX, website accessibility, hosting services (Vercel front-end and Render back-end), and added more personalization features across the matching process.
 A demo of the newest iteration of KXSC DJ Match is viewable here.
 Please check it out!
 Additionally, here is the GitHub repository.

 1. Grow KXSC’s reach by acquiring new listeners